 - Eat heart-healthy foods, and stay at a healthy weight.

 Heart-healthy foods include eating more fruits and vegetables and choosing foods low in saturated fat.
 Try a heart-healthy eating plan like the DASH diet or the Mediterranean diet.

 - If you have diabetes, keep your blood sugar in your target range.

 Take good care of your feet and legs.
-When you have reduced blood flow to your legs, even minor injuries can lead to serious infections.
+When you have PAD, even minor injuries can lead to serious infections.

-- If open sores form, keep them dry and cover them with nonstick bandages.
-See your doctor as soon as you discover an open sore.
+If open sores form, cover them with nonstick bandages.
+See your doctor as soon as you find an open sore.

-Medicines are used to treat symptoms of peripheral arterial disease (PAD) or to help manage other health problems that can raise your risk of heart attack and stroke.
+Medicines are used to treat symptoms of PAD or to help manage other health problems that can raise your risk of heart attack and stroke.